ThePharros/probability-calculator/README.md

 3. Enter the amount of successful trials (number of actual drops received).
 4. Calculate and cry.

+#### Configuration

+You may configure how many decimal places the output will round up to in the configuration panel of the plugin.
+The default is set to 2 decimal places.

 ### The Math

 Drop rates are calculated as **binomial distributions**: